Support Ticket Management KPIs & Benchmarks – 61 KPIs

 According to a McKinsey report, organizations that leverage advanced analytics in their customer service operations can reduce costs by up to 25% while improving customer satisfaction by 20-30%.
 This underscores the importance of not just collecting data but also analyzing it effectively.
 Regularly reviewing and updating KPIs based on these insights ensures that the support team remains aligned with organizational goals and customer expectations.

-FAQs on Support Ticket Management KPIs
+FAQs about Support Ticket Management KPIs

 What are the most important KPIs for support ticket management?